karmab/kcli/docs/index.md

 # Deploying Kubernetes/OpenShift clusters

-You can deploy generic Kubernetes (based on Kubeadm), K3s, Kind, OpenShift/OKD, Hypershift and Microshift on any platform and on an arbitrary number of control plane nodes and workers.
+You can deploy generic Kubernetes (based on Kubeadm), K3s, OpenShift/OKD, Hypershift and Microshift on any platform and on an arbitrary number of control plane nodes and workers.

 ## Benefits